Lolina

 Alina Astrova, better known by the recording aliases Lolina and Inga Copeland, is a Russian-Estonian experimental musician and singer living in London.
 In addition to her solo work, she collaborated with British musician Dean Blunt on various releases, including several albums as the duo Hype Williams from 2009 to 2012.

 Life and work

 Astrova was born in Samara, Russia.
 Her family moved to Tallinn, Estonia when she was a child.
 At 17, she moved to London to study art criticism at Central Saint Martins College of Art and Design.

-Between 2007 and 2016 Astrova was vocalist in avant-garde duo Hype Williams, with Dean Blunt.
+From 2007 to 2016, Astrova served as the vocalist for the avant-garde duo Hype Williams alongside Dean Blunt.
 The pair also released music as "Dean Blunt and Inga Copeland".

 In 2024, Astrova was featured on Astrid Sonne's first remix album Great Doubt EDITS, being on the song Almost.